 Our early childhood tinkering work takes a variety of forms.
 Our key early childhood tinkering projects are featured here.

 STEAM Starters: Tinkering for Early Learners

 In 2018, with support from the Early Learning and Care Division of the California Department of Education, we launched STEAM Starters, a two-year pilot project to bring tinkering into child development centers in San Francisco.
 This project included direct work in classrooms, the development of age-appropriate adaptations of tinkering phenomena and experiences for young children, and the training of early childhood educators to become tinkering facilitators.

-Based on the success of this effort, we are currently developing a set of online tinkering modules for early childhood educators in California.
-The STEAM Starters online professional development modules are intended to engage early childhood teachers and caregivers in tinkering-based learning explorations rich with science practices.
 STEAM Starters can lower barriers for those who are nervous about teaching science.
 It also aligns well to best practices of teaching and learning, such as inquiry, guided play, and reflective practice.

 This project was made possible through generous support from the California Department of Education, Early Learning and Care Division and the California Department of Social Services, Child Care and Development Division.

 Tinkering Together: Exploring Findings and Futures in Early Childhood Tinkering (EFFECT) Conference

 The virtual Tinkering Together: Exploring Findings and Futures in Early Childhood Tinkering (EFFECT) Conference in spring 2022 took place as an opportunity to convene a diverse group of researchers and practitioners working to bring STEM learning to the youngest students through tinkering.

 We surfaced promising practices, discussed challenges and trade resources, and identified areas for future research, building relationships and strengthening the early childhood tinkering community along the way.